 Are you craving peanut butter cookies?
-Then these Keto Peanut Butter Cookies are here to come to your rescue.
-They are low in carbs, grain and gluten-free, yet also keto-friendly.
+Then these keto peanut butter cookies are here to come to your rescue.
+They are low in carbs grain, and gluten-free, yet also keto-friendly.

 That should give you some indication of how important it was for me to create a keto peanut butter cookie recipe that worked perfectly.
 I was craving the original recipe to help silence my sweet tooth.

 Keto Peanut Butter Cookies